-What is the ACE Secure Data Portal?
+What is the CBP ACE Portal?

 The ACE Secure Data Portal is CBP’s interactive online tool that provides a single, user-friendly gateway to CBP and PGA information via the web.
 The portal offers features such as the ability to receive and respond to select forms, upload specified documents and run predefined reports.

-Can U.S. Customs entries now be submitted through the ACE Secure Data Portal?
+Can U.S. Customs Entries Now be Submitted Through the ACE Secure Data Portal?

 No. In a trade update, CBP has noted that Automated Broker Interface (ABI) will remain as the only approved method available for filing entry and entry summaries in ACE.
 This means that entries and entry summaries must still be filed through a CBP-approved ABI software vendor, a self-developer or a service center.